Welcome to Joyce’s Private Obsession

-Three in imagined love are connected by a flower Amalia gives to Lucia.
+Three in imaginary love connect through a flower Amalia gives to Lucia.
 Amalia approaches her teacher only to arm’s length from a generation’s distance.
 Perhaps the student uses the comparison with Lucia to restore her status as a too-young participant in a too-sacred relationship.

 Joyce’s feared his sexual feelings for Lucia and imposed his neurosis onto Bloom and Milly.
 For Bloom, Milly is Molly persistent in adoring him.
 Milly wars against her mother now calloused against her father.
 Lucia fights Nora’s suppression of too-soon sexuality.

-The author crafts a rationalization where Milly is a mere extension of Molly and therefore an extension of Bloom’s devotion for his wife.
-Joyce begs then to be excused for his urges toward Lucia who is merely a projection of a younger version of Nora.
-Pot scaled or not, this tea is weak.
+The author crafts a rationalization where Milly is a mere extension of Molly and, therefore, an extension of Bloom’s devotion for his wife.
+Joyce excuses himself for his urges toward Lucia if she is merely a projection of a younger version of Nora.
+Pot scaled or not.
+This tea is weak.

-I remember vividly my first sight of fractiled blue veins on my infant daughter’s temples and arms.
-The blue crossed from my eyes to my child’s pulse first in pride and wonder followed by a flood of crushing responsibility.
+I clearly remember my first sight of fractiled blue veins on my infant daughter’s temples and arms.
+The blue crossed from my eyes to my child’s pulse first in enormous pride and wonder, followed by a weight of crushing responsibility.
 Joyce’s first responsibility serves his art rather than his child, so Joyce pulls Lucia away from the dance she loved passionately and pushed her toward more “academic” studies.
 Her mistreatment was not sexual but a corruption of artistic egotism, prompted by Joyce’s belief that his art existed as a force separate from the artist.
 For Joyce, the blue veins host his art, not Lucia’s unique and original spark.

 don ward July 7, 2020